The small town of Harpers Ferry is a beautiful destination located within the lower Shenandoah Valley of West Virginia.

 Visit Harpers Ferry by Train

-There is an Amtrak/MARC Station in Harpers Ferry that is conveniently located within Harpers Ferry National Park.
+An Amtrak/MARC Station in Harpers Ferry is conveniently located within Harpers Ferry National Park.

 View the Confluence of the Potomac

-Scenic views of the river at the National Park also have a significance.
+Scenic views of the river at the National Park also have significance.

 Walk Across the Harpers Ferry Railroad Bridge